Lava flowing from Philippine volcano, thousands evacuated

 - Report: Seahawks to hire Brian Schottenheimer as offensive coordinator

-Albay province emergency response official Cedric Daep said at least 9,000 people have been moved from high-risk areas in an ongoing evacuation.
-People in the danger area have put up huge white crosses in their neighborhoods, hoping to protect their lives and homes.
+Disaster-response officials said more than 14,700 people have been moved from high-risk areas in three cities and four towns in an ongoing evacuation.
+People in the danger area have put up huge white crosses in the past in their neighborhoods, hoping to protect their lives and homes.

-“It’s risky if people will be left behind,” Solidum said of villagers who stay to watch over their homes within a permanent danger zone around the volcano.
+“There are some who still resist but if we reach alert level four, we’ll really be obligated to resort to forced evacuation,” Cedric Daep, an Albay emergency official, told The Associated Press.
+Level four signifies the volcano could erupt violently within days.

-But if the institute raises the alert level further, indicating deadlier danger, villagers would have to leave areas near Mayon.
-The volcano lies in coconut-growing Albay province about 340 kilometers (210 miles) southeast of Manila.
+Mayon lies in coconut-growing Albay province about 340 kilometers (210 miles) southeast of Manila.

-Three steam-explosions since Saturday have spewed ash into nearby villages and may have breached solidified lava at the crater and caused lava to start flowing, Solidum said.
+Three steam-explosions since Saturday have spewed ash into nearby villages and may have breached solidified lava plugging the crater and caused lava to start gushing out, Solidum said.

 With its near-perfect cone, Mayon is popular with climbers and tourists but has erupted about 50 times in the last 500 years, sometimes violently.

-On May 7, 2013, an ash eruption killed five climbers, including three Germans, who had ventured near the summit despite warnings of possible danger.
+In 2013, an ash eruption killed five climbers, including three Germans, who had ventured near the summit despite warnings of possible danger.

 Experts fear a major eruption could trigger pyroclastic flows — superheated gas and volcanic debris that race down the slopes at high speeds, incinerating or vaporizing everything in their path.
-More extensive explosions of ash could drift toward nearby towns and cities, including Legazpi city, the provincial capital, about 9 miles (15 kilometers) away.
+More extensive explosions of ash could drift toward nearby towns and cities, including Legazpi city, the provincial capital, about nine miles (15 kilometers) away.

 The bulletin sent Sunday night said a hazardous eruption was possible within weeks or even days.
-It said the glow in the crater signified the growth of a new lava dome and that the evacuation zone be enforced due to the dangers of falling rocks, landslides or a collapse of the dome.
+It said the glow in the crater signified the growth of a new lava dome and that the evacuation zone should be enforced due to the dangers of falling rocks, landslides or a collapse of the dome.

 Mayon’s first recorded eruption was in 1616.
 The most destructive in 1814 killed 1,200 people and buried the town of Cagsawa in volcanic mud.
-The belfry of a Cagsawa church juts out of the ground in a reminder of Mayon’s deadly fury that has become a tourist attraction.
+The belfry of a Cagsawa church juts out of the ground in a reminder of Mayon’s deadly fury and has become a tourist attraction.